dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

-Astral damage is Arcane and Nature damage at the same time meaning that these spells benefit from effects that buff either spell school and get increased by both type of boosts multiplicatively.
-Mind that class buffs only affect class spells so if a trinket does nature or arcane damage they are not affected by our buffs to these spell classes.
+Astral damage is both Arcane and Nature damage meaning that these spells benefit from effects that buff either spell school and get increased by both type of buffs multiplicatively.
+Mind that class buffs only affect class spells so if a trinket does nature or arcane damage they are not affected by our buffs to these spell schools.

 <div id="macros">